jasonwhite/button/README.md

 [relevant xkcd]: https://xkcd.com/927/

+There are many, *many* other build systems out there.
+Almost all of them make grand claims that they are better than all the rest.
+However, a single victor has yet to emerge.
+Rest assured, no grand claims of superiority will be made here.
+Time will tell if Brilliant Build is the One True Build System™ or not.

-Because, of the hundreds of build systems out there, the vast majority of them are pretty terrible.
-They tend to suffer from a common set of ailments:
+Most build systems tend to suffer from one or more of the following problems:

- * They don't do correct incremental builds.
+ 1. They don't do correct incremental builds 100% of the time.
- * They don't correctly track changes to the build description.
+ 2. They don't correctly track changes to the build description.
- * They don't scale well with huge projects.
+ 3. They don't scale well with large projects (100,000+ source files).
- * They are language-specific or aren't general enough.
+ 4. They are language-specific or aren't general enough to be widely used outside of a niche community.
- * They have a horrendous build description language (e.g., Make).
+ 5. They are tied to a domain specific language.

+I hypothesize that the reason no single build system has been widely successful is because of problem #5.
+There is a huge number of projects that use Make or Visual Studio to build.
+Nobody wants to rewrite these build descriptions for the hot new build system on the block, nor should they when the advantages are not worth the cost of translation.
+Instead, it would be preferable to use these legacy build descriptions with a new build system.

-Brilliant Build is designed such that it can solve all of these problems.
+Brilliant Build is designed such that it can simultaneously solve all of these problems.
+Read on to find out how.
-However, time will tell if this is actually true in practice.

 ## Features